 - Eating with mouth open

 - Eating too quickly; or the opposite too slowly

 - Slurping drinks (and foods such as soup)

-- Refusing to eat certain food due to the taste or texture (especially when younger)
+- Refusing to eat certain food due to the taste, smell or texture (especially when younger)

-- Making a mess when eating (food going onto the table and occasionally down my t-shirt)
+- Making a mess when eating (food going onto the table, floor and clothing)

 - Not being able, or wanting, to follow rules set by elders

 - Being anxious or unwilling to try new foods